Hi. I’m in Bozrah.

 As you can imagine, there are all sorts of legalities with such an operation.
 Since he’s not a commercial winery, he can’t sell his wine (or beer for that matter).
 I did get to taste a few of his wines though, notably a Traminette wine of some sort.
 I believe he was working with Cornell on a new variety of Traminette or something.

 Warren and I became fast friends, discussing the vagaries of the liquor commission and farm winery rules and all that jazz.
 As friends, Warren gifted me a bottle of this Traminette wine and a bottle of his pale ale.
 That’s what friends are for, right.
 Please, people who are actually still reading this, please do not do this.
 I only did it for research and to fulfill list completion OCD.
-As a bonus, I met some great people who unfortunately live in Bozrah.
+As a bonus, I met some great people who live in, yes, Bozrah.